SkPhilipp/WindowSync/README.md

 WindowSync
 ==========

-For sending data across browser's windows and tabs - through localStorage.
+Try WindowSync, and read more - at [Rogwel](http://rogwel.org/libraries/)

+This is a standalone library, and requires a browser that fully supports localStorage.